deckhouse/deckhouse/ee/modules/110-istio/docs/USAGE.md

 ## Ingress

 To use Ingress, you need to:
 * Configure the Ingress controller by adding Istio sidecar to it.
 In our case, you need to enable the `enableIstioSidecar` parameter in the [ingress-nginx](../../modules/402-ingress-nginx/) module's IngressNginxController CR.
-Note that this controller can only serve the Istio environment!
 * Set up an Ingress that refers to the Service.
 The following annotations are mandatory for Ingress:
-  * `nginx.ingress.kubernetes.io/service-upstream: "true"` — using this annotation, the ingress-controller sends requests to a single ClusterIP while envoy load balances them.
+  * `nginx.ingress.kubernetes.io/service-upstream: "true"` — using this annotation, the ingress-controller sends requests to a single ClusterIP (from Service CIDR) while envoy load balances them.
+Ingress-controller's sidecar is only catching traffic directed to Service CIDR.
-  * `nginx.ingress.kubernetes.io/upstream-vhost: myservice.myns.svc.cluster.local` — using this annotation, envoy can identify the application service (Istio does not parse the Ingress host).
-The alternative approach is to create `VirtualService` with a public FQDN.
+  * `nginx.ingress.kubernetes.io/upstream-vhost: myservice.myns.svc` — using this annotation, the sidecar can identify the application service that serves requests.

 ```yaml
 apiVersion: extensions/v1beta1